- Rebooting Basics

 In a comparison of the symptoms of depression and Internet abuse, it was found that high-risk Internet abuse participants shared some common behavioral mechanisms with depression, including the psychiatric symptoms of loss of interest, aggressive behavior, depressive mood, and guilty feelings.
 High-risk Internet abuse participants may be more susceptible to a temporal depressive state but not a permanent depressive trait.

-COMMENTS: Internet addiction was associated with depression states, but with chronic depression.
+COMMENTS: Internet addiction was associated with depression states, but not with chronic depression.
 This means that Internet use is a likely cause of depression.
 This indicates that depression was not a pre-existing condition

 Effect of Facebook on the life of Medical University students (2013)